GLAM-Workbench/glam-workbench.github.io/docs/trove-journals.md

 ## Data and text

 ### CSV formatted list of journals available from Trove in digital form
-Harvested: 25 August 2019
+Harvested: 12 July 2020

-This file provides metadata of 2,620 journals that are available from Trove in a digital form.
-You can [download the CSV file](https://nbviewer.jupyter.org/github/GLAM-Workbench/trove-journals/blob/master/digital-journals.csv).
+This file provides metadata of 2,698 journals that are available from Trove in a digital form.
+Note that this list contains 2,730 records as there are some duplicates where multiple Trove work records point to the same digitised journal.
+The duplicates have been left in as they include different metadata, and can be easily removed with Pandas.
+You can [download the CSV file](https://github.com/GLAM-Workbench/trove-journals/blob/master/digital-journals.csv).

+Note also that, unlike previous harvests, this one excluded periodicals with the format 'government publication' – so the total amount harvested has decreased.
+Government publications are actually spread across both the books and journals zone, so I'm planning to do a separate harvest just for them.

 This file includes the following columns: